dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 Now, we can compile our Javascript and CSS into assets to be used by Symfony by running this command, `yarn run encore dev --watch`.

-Open the base twig template which can be found: `app/Resources/views/base.html.twig` and replace the contents with:
+Open the base twig template (which can be found at `./app/Resources/views/base.html.twig`) and replace the contents with:

 {% highlight html %}
 {% raw %}